 Violet: I think this is the best arrangement that anybody can ask for.
 When I first started this business with Jamie, my girlfriends thought I was crazy.
-They thought I was putting everything into one basket and that it was risky if something happened to our relationship, or marriage, or business.
+They thought I was putting everything in one basket and that it was risky if something happened to our relationship, or marriage, or business.

 But the way I see it, I think this is the best arrangement anybody can ask for because there is never any conflict of interest.